jazzfan2/worddiff/README.md

 It does a word-by-word comparison between two flat text files.
 The result is stored into a color-marked difference-file in .html format.

-This difference-file is a UNITED version of the two input text files in the original text sequence.
+This difference-file is a united version of the two input text files in the original text sequence.
-Color-marking is used to indicate text fragments not common in both files AT THE INDICATED POSITION, as follows:
+Text fragments not common in both files (at the indicated position) are color-marked as follows:
-- RED text is PRESENT in the 1st file and ABSENT THERE in the 2nd file;
+- red text is present in the 1st file, and not present there in the 2nd file;
-- GREEN text is PRESENT in the 2nd file and ABSENT THERE in the 1st file;
+- green text is present in the 2nd file and not present there in the 1st file;
-- BLACK text (i.e. without color-marking) is PRESENT THERE in both files.
+- black text (i.e. without color-marking) is present there in both files.

-worddiff2.sh is similar to worddiff.sh, but does MULTIPLE comparing, as follows:
+worddiff2.sh is similar to worddiff.sh, but does multiple comparing, as follows:
-- It acts on two DIRECTORIES, by comparing each pair of equally numbered text-files in both directories;
+- it acts on two directories, by comparing each pair of equally numbered text-files in both directories;
 - It stores all resulting files into a difference-directory;
 - As an alternative for .html-output, it can also provide .pdf-output as an option.
+Text-file names in the given directories must start with a number common to both directories, followed by an underscore.

 # How to use worddiff.sh and worddiff2.sh:
 Usage: